miyadaiku/miyadaiku-docs/doc/contents/en/guide/snippet.rst

 Snippet
 ======================

 As article object, **Snippet objects** are created from source files in the ``contents`` directory.
-But unlike article, snippet does not output HTML file.

-Snippet is not used to create an independent HTML page, but be embedded in the another article objects.
+But unlike article, snippet does not produce HTML file.
+Snippets are intended to be embedded in the another article objects.

 Create snipprt
 -----------------------

-As with articles, create snippets with reStructuredText / Markdown / HTML etc., with a ``type`` property set to ``snippet``.
+As with articles, snippets are created with reStructuredText / Markdown / HTML etc., with a ``type`` property set to ``snippet``.

 - Snippet in reStructuredText